SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/08-estimating-pi.md

 - "The estimation of pi with the Monte Carlo method is a compute bound problem because pseudo-random numbers are just algorithms."
 ---

-Lola is told that her predecessors all worked on the same project.
+Lola Lazy is told that her predecessors all worked on the same project.
 A high performance calculation that is able to produce a high precision estimate of Pi.
 Even though calculating Pi can be considered a solved problem, this piece of code is used at the institute to benchmark new hardware.
 So far, the institute has only acquired larger single machines for each lab to act as work horse per group.
 But currently, need for distributed computations has arisen and hence a distributed code is needed, that yields both simplicity, efficiency and scalability.

 The algorithm was pioneered by _Georges-Louis Leclerc de Buffon_ in _1733_.